guard2020/guardce/README.md

 ## Instructions to run GUARD PLATFORM on cloud machine

-Copy .env and fill the environment variables with your local value.
+1) Copy .env and fill the environment variables with your local value.
 In .env must be set {GUARD_REPOSITORY} with `<repository-name>` , {GUARD_SERVER}  and {GUARD_SERVER_ADDRESS} with proper value.
 Other instruction and example inside the .env file.
-Copy guard_cloud/docker-compose-cloud-*.yml and in parent directory prior to execute Copy directories form guard_cloud/volumes in {VOLUME_DIR}.
+2) Copy guard_cloud/docker-compose-cloud-*.yml and in parent directory prior to execute.
+3) Copy directories form guard_cloud/volumes in {VOLUME_DIR}.
 The minimal edition does'nt require any TLS certificate to run.

 ```console